When we eat healthy foods, we feel good, have lots of energy, and we’re generally happier people.

 3. Pasta

-You can get 1 pound of veggie pasta for under $1.50, tomato sauce for under $3, and add mushrooms, spinach, and other vegetables to create a cheap meal that is both fillings and has a lot of nutrients.
+You can get 1 pound of veggie pasta for under $1.50, tomato sauce for under $3, and add mushrooms, spinach, and other vegetables to create a cheap meal that is both filling and has a lot of nutrients.

 Making pasta is one of my favorite meals to make because it takes less than 10 minutes to prepare, and only a handful of ingredients.